Bamurru Plains - Northern Territory, Australia

 Amy Welfare (Staff)

 Wild Bush Luxury is the name of the collection of several exclusive off the beaten track properties - and here the name is perfect!
 After flying by light aircraft 20 minutes north of Darwin, low enough over rivers to spot crocodiles, you arrive on a dusty airstrip before going in a 4x4 to the camp.
 The rooms are stylishly designed, with only a stiff net screen between your bed and the wildlife - allowing you to have amazing sunrise views whilst feeling totally safe.
 The lodge looks out over the Mary River floodplains, where during the day you whiz around on airboats croc spotting - so much fun, even though are you are so close to such terrifying creatures!
 After a hard day wildlife spotting, I was taken back to the lodge and had a sundowner glass of champagne whilst having a dip in the infinity edge pool.
 Buffalos walking past, parrots in the trees and flocks of the Bamurru - aboriginal name for magpie geese - were everywhere as we headed in for a delicious supper, especially in such a remote location.
 The night was filled with weird and wonderful animal noises, but you just have to remember that you are totally safe and enjoy your surroundings.
-My favorite place in the top half of the country by miles.
+My favourite place in the top half of the country by miles.

 Longitude 131 - Helicopter above Uluru